 Rationale

 At Sunshine Christian School we believe it is important to provide a safe, caring and friendly environment in which students can flourish across the domains of wellbeing – social, cognitive, emotional, physical and spiritual.
-As an e-Smart school, this policy is supported by the aims and resources provided by this initiative.
+This policy is supported by the aims and resources provided by the e-Smart initiative.

-We acknowledge the important role of parents in the development of their children’s wellbeing and aim to support this by working in partnership with the families in our school.
+We acknowledge the important role of parents in the development of their children’s wellbeing and aim to support this by working in partnership with the families of students in our school.

-As we encourage students to ‘live as children of the light’ we want them to understand how they can take ownership of their wellbeing, understand the impact they can have on the wellbeing of others and understand how God has created us to live in harmony with him, each other and his physical creation.
+As we encourage students to ‘love God, love others and love learning’ we want them to understand how they can take ownership of their wellbeing, understand the impact they can have on the wellbeing of others and understand how God has created us to live in harmony with him, each other and his physical creation.

 This policy is to be used in conjunction with core school documentation.

+Core Values

+Our approach to student wellbeing is underpinned by the Lutheran Education Australia’s values for Lutheran Schools:

+Love: We show unconditional love and care for each other.

+Justice: We advocate for fairness and equity in our treatment of all students.

+Compassion: We empathize with and support those in need.

+Forgiveness: We practice forgiveness, reflecting God’s grace.

+Service: We encourage selflessness through service to others.

+Courage: We stand up for what is right, even when it is difficult.

+Humility: We approach each other with modesty and respect.

+Hope: We foster a positive outlook and confidence in the future.

+Quality: We strive for excellence in all areas of school life.

+Appreciation: We express gratitude for our community and God’s creation.

 Aims

 To foster the wellbeing of all students